 Asset Portfolio Growth: The Compensation Committee selected this metric based on the belief that the acquisition of assets and companies that increase various per share metrics, including attributable gold equivalent ounce production, attributable reserves and resources, cash flow, total assets and organic growth from existing assets is an important objective of our strategy and measure of growth and performance.
-The result was a target payout of 100%.
-As of September 30, 2022, all key portfolio metrics increased on a gross basis; royalty assets increased from 191 to 204 after acquiring a royalty on the Côté Gold Project, expanding its royalties on the Beaufor mine, and acquiring a portfolio of royalties in Nevada from Nevada Gold Mines LLC, and three projects underlying our royalties entered into production.
+The result was a target payout of 50%.
+As of December 31, 2023, accretive portfolio growth on a per share basis with a focus on near term cash flow; continued organic growth with key development stage assets close to production and over 600,000 meters drilled across the portfolio; royalty assets increased from 204, at the beginning of fiscal 2023, to 240 after acquiring a royalty on the Borborema Gold Project, Cozamin Copper-Silver Mine and acquiring a portfolio of royalties in Quebec from SOQUEM.

-Portfolio Performance: The Compensation Committee selected this metric based on the belief that maintaining low G&A costs is a good measurement of administrative cost control, which ultimately works to the benefit of shareholders.
-The company incurred normal run-rate G&A, resulting in a threshold payout of 50%.
+Financial Performance: The Compensation Committee selected this metric based on the belief that maintaining low G&A costs is a good measurement of administrative cost control, which ultimately works to the benefit of shareholders.
+The Company achieved a significant decrease in general and administrative and Cash Operating Expenses in fiscal 2023, resulting in a threshold payout of 100%.
+See "Non-IFRS Measures".